 And why might this be important for your bones if you have or are recovering from an estrogen positive type of cancer?

 Well, tamoxifen causes far less bone loss than the aromatase inhibitors, so it is worth looking into if you might be able to use tamoxifen rather than one of the aromatase inhibitors.
 Tamoxifen has long been considered the first line therapy for estrogen positive breast cancers.
 Most all of the estrogen positive breast cancers respond positively to tamoxifen treatment but about 8% of patients with these cancers are resistant to tamoxifen.
 Why?
 Because these patients have a slow CYP2D6 enzyme, this is the enzyme in the liver that is responsible for converting tamoxifen into its most potent forms.
 Two potent metabolites called 4-hydroxy tamoxifen or 4-OHT, that’s what you’ll see in the research literature and endoxifen, both of which inhibit estrogen dependent cell proliferation.
-There are test that can now be run to determine if you are among these 8% of people who are resistant to tamoxifen treatment and if you are not, tamoxifen will be a much less bone destructive treatment for you than one of the aromatase inhibitors.
+There are tests that can now be run to determine if you are among these 8% of people who are resistant to tamoxifen treatment and if you are not, tamoxifen will be a much less bone destructive treatment for you than one of the aromatase inhibitors.
 So this is something you might want to discuss with your doctor.

 Boron in addition is now being used to develop different forms of tamoxifen that are already in these two more potent forms the 4-OHT and endoxifen forms.
 So even people who are resistant to tamoxifen because they have a slow CYP2D6 enzyme can benefit from tamoxifen and discuss using it rather than an aromatase inhibitor their physicians.

 If you need to be on an aromatase inhibitor, the good news is that not only will taking boron NOT interfere with the cancer protective effect of aromatase inhibitor therapy, but boron will lessen some of its harmful effects on your bones.
-Boron is still going to help you convert vitamin D into the form in which it helps absorb calcium most effectively and the latest research which I have discussed in an earlier video clip in this series on boron is showing us that boron plays a number of protective roles for us including greatly lessening chronic inflammation, which would otherwise excessively activate osteoclasts.
+Boron is still going to help you convert vitamin D into the form in which it helps absorb calcium most effectively and the latest research which I have discussed in an earlier in this series on boron is showing us that boron plays a number of protective roles for us including greatly lessening chronic inflammation, which would otherwise excessively activate osteoclasts.

 Limburg C, Maxwell C, Mautner B. Prevention and treatment of bone loss in patients with nonmetastatic breast or prostate cancer who receive hormonal ablation therapy.
 Clin J Oncol Nurs.
 2014 Apr;18(2):223-30. doi: 10.1188/14.CJON.223-230.
 PMID: 24675258